Haugesund Airport: Airlines and destinations

-Scandinavian Airlines, mostly with A320-family aircraft and Norwegian Air Shuttle with Boeing 737 aircraft both operate daily services to Oslo.
+Scandinavian Airlines, mostly with E195-family aircraft and Norwegian Air Shuttle with Boeing 737 aircraft both operate daily services to Oslo.
 Wizz Air operates several weekly services to Gdańsk.
 Ryanair ended all its flights to Haugesund after its agreement expired in October 2022, its seasonal summer routes to Malaga and Alicante are to be operated by Norwegian from 2023.
 Operation of the airport ran at a deficit of 20 million kr in 2012.
 Haugesund Airport served 694,005 passengers, 10,265 aircraft movements and handled 234 tonnes of cargo.
 This makes Haugesund the eleventh-busiest airport in the country.

 Statistics

 Ground transport

 The airport is situated at the terminus of European Road E134, between fifteen and twenty minutes drive from the town center of Haugesund.
-There is parking for 1,200 cars at the airport; taxis and car rental is also available.
+There is parking for 900 cars at the airport; taxis and car rental is also available.

-Tide Buss operates an airport coach service to the town center.
-NOR-WAY Bussekspress runs its Bergen to Stavanger coach service, Kystbussen, via Haugesund Airport in connection with Ryanair's flights.
+Airport bus service to the airport ended in October 2024.
 Travel time to Stavanger is 1:40 hours and to Bergen 3:00 hours.
 Both involve a ferry ride.